leonemma/NBA-stats-1996-2021/README.md

 ![Maximum PPG by Season](/plots/8plot.png)

 ### 5. Best Playmaking Seasons
-Following we will focus on the players with the highest assist percentage.A player's assist percentage shows how often a player assist his teammates.
+Following we are going to focus on the seasons with the highest assist percentage by a player.
+A player's assist percentage shows how often a player assist his teammates.
 Since a player can only get an assist when his teammate makes a field goal, AST% looks at how many of these teammate made field goals were a result of that player's assists.

 We identify the top playmakers in the league throughout the years, focusing on those who have participated in at least of the 25% of the NBA games (31 games) within a season, along with their corresponding passing statistics and the season they stood out.
 ```python